-It is proposed to remove the woody vegetation in 2017, outside of the breeding bird season from April 15th to August 15th.
+It is proposed to remove the woody vegetation in 2018, outside of the breeding bird season from April 15th to August 15th.
 City forestry staff is to be contacted at least two business days before the start of construction to ensure the protective fencing is properly installed.
+A Tree Cut Permit will be required for the removal of all trees greater than 10cm dbh.